alicemunsal/dohex/DoHex2.md

 * **Adapter**: Adapters are the connection point of the IO devices.
 Driving adapters call app use cases and Driven adapter functionalities are called by use cases of the app based on the application logic of the component.

 * **Lib**: Library is the transformation unit of the containing part of the component.
 The purpose of all parts of a program is to transform data.
 So all parts (adapter, app, core) may need this transformation unit.
 A library consist of data models and/or transformation functions.
-Library transform its data model to inner layer data model and vice versa.
+Library has transformation functions that  its data model to inner part data model and inner part data model to its data model.

 Component part definitions: